. . . who lin'd himself with hope,

 Regretably, the price Chief Tendoy's people had to pay in return was the cloud that was to darken their horizons from that day to this.
 Congress was toying with them.
 Article Two of the treaty stated that the "Indians agree to surrender title to all lands they have heretofore possessed or occupied," and Article Three defined new boundaries: "United States sets apart two townships of land on north fork of the Salmon River . . . for use and occupation of the tribes."
 A township is a measurement of land equal to 36 square miles; 72 square miles are hardly sufficient for agricultural subsistence by so many families in those narrow valleys where much land is not tillable, owing to its aridity and steepness.
 Article Four stipulated that "Indians agree to remain within their own country," adding with shallow charity, "except for purposes of trade or social intercourse."
 Article Five threatened, "If the tribes violate these agreements, United States may withhold any or all of the annuities."

-What hopes rose in the hearts of Cameahwait's people during the weeks and months following their momentous conversations in August of 1805?
+What hopes rose in the hearts of Cameahwait's people during the weeks and months following the glowing promises Meriwether Lewis voiced in August of 1805?
 What hopes did the young leader himself hold?
-That soon, given the assurances of those first white men they had grown to admire and respect, they would have guns?
-That then, at long last, they could move back to buffalo country for good and eat as their enemies did, and no longer be forced to cower in that inhospitable hideaway in the Rockies, living like the bears – as Cameahwait expressed it – on fish, roots and berries?
+That soon, given the assurances of those first white men they had come to admire and respect, they would have guns?
+That then, at long last, they could move back to buffalo country for good, and eat as their enemies did, and no longer be forced to cower in that inhospitable hideaway in the Rockies, living like the bears—as Cameahwait expressed it—on fish, roots and berries?
 And as time passed and the Shoshones' memories of those assurances outlasted those of the assurers, what bitterness was brewed out of shattered hopes and confirmed suspicions.
 How many humiliations did noble Cameahwait himself have to endure?
 How could he have borne the anguish his own spirit suffered?10

 Originally funded in part by a grant from the Montana Committee for the Humanities